cresjie/Applozic-Cordova-Ionic-PhoneGap-Chat-Plugin/README.md

             'userId' : userId,   //Replace it with the userId of the logged in user it has to be string 'password' : password,  //Put password here
             'authenticationTypeId' : 1,
-            'applicationId' : 'applozic-sample-app',  //replace "applozic-sample-app" with Application Key from Applozic Dashboard
-            'displayName' :'display name'   //Pass display name of user };
+            'applicationId' : 'applozic-sample-app',  //replace "applozic-sample-app" with App ID from Applozic Dashboard 'displayName' :'display name'   //Pass display name of user };